-As universal design and aging-in-place remodel specialists, we wanted to create a resource to explain the biggest considerations when planning a universal design kitchen remodel.
-In this post we’ll cover the following topics:
+As universal design and aging-in-place remodel specialists, we at L. Evans Design wanted to create a comprehensive resource to explain the most important considerations when planning a universal-design kitchen remodel.
+In this post, we’ll cover the following topics:

-It’s more than just design for aging or individuals with disabilities.
+It’s more than just a design for aging folks or those with disabilities.

-Universal design goes far beyond just building a kitchen that is usable for aging individuals or people with disabilities.
-Rather, it’s about considering a broader array of needs to build the most functional, comfortable, and beautiful kitchen possible.
-In other words, everyone can benefit from better design.
+A kitchen remodel that truly incorporates universal design goes far beyond just being usable for aging individuals or people with disabilities.
+Rather, it’s about taking into account a broader array of needs to build the most functional, comfortable, and beautiful kitchen possible.
+In other words, everyone can benefit from better and more inclusive designs.

 It’s a better long-term investment.

-Planning for the future isn’t always easy or enjoyable, especially if that means predicting your motor capabilities or physical health.
-But if you’re considering a remodel, you’ll toss a grand sum of money away if you fail to consider how usable your kitchen will be in the decades to come.
-Rather than spend more money on useful structural upgrades in the future, consider (and enjoy) them now.
+Planning for the future isn’t always easy or enjoyable, especially if that means predicting your eventual motor capabilities or physical health.
+But if you’re considering a remodel, you’ll end up tossing a grand sum of money away if you fail to consider how you may need to use your kitchen in the future.

 It increases your home’s value.

-When planning a universal design kitchen remodel, it’s helpful to think in terms of the 7 Principles of Universal Design (which you can find at the Center for Universal Design).
-To explain them all, let’s define each and demonstrate how they can influence the design of your new kitchen:
+When planning a universal-design kitchen remodel, it’s helpful to think in terms of the 7 Principles of Universal Design.
+Let’s define each principle individually and demonstrate how each can influence the design of your new kitchen in positive ways: